lgbt-foundation/whitepaper/whitepaper.md

 Furthermore, the economic analysis has traditionally focused on the consumer interests of affluent, white gay men.
 The full spectrum of sexual orientations and gender identities with the LGBT community has not, to date, been represented or recognized by corporations on anywhere near the same scale as that initial group.
 There is a pressing need for all in the LGBT community to be properly represented, and for their full economic participation to be realized as a collective.

-While Western societies have made good progress on recognizing the preferences of white gay men by enacting legislation and corporate social responsibility, that benefit and progress has not extended as much to the larger LGBT community and on a worldwide scale.
+While Western societies have made good progress on recognizing the rights of people with differing sexual orientation by enacting legislation and corporate social responsibility, that benefit and progress has not extended as much to the larger LGBT community and on a worldwide scale.

 > _"It is now time for the LGBT community to take full control of their destiny.
 By unleashing the power of technological innovation, we can exert the community's economic might to double down on the rightful pursuit of equal rights and full acceptance."_ <br/> - Christof Wittig, Founder and CEO of Hornet